manaliparab17/variant_calling_pipeline/README.md

-This project demonstrates a basic NGS variant calling workflow using paired-end sequencing data (SRR22352834) aligned against the mouse chromosome 11 (chr11) reference genome from UCSC.
+This project demonstrates a basic NGS variant calling workflow using paired-end sequencing mouse data (SRR22352834) aligned against the mouse chromosome 11 (chr11) reference genome from UCSC.